 Our approach is to make the most of our own expertise and experience, while at the same time forming complementary partnerships and alliances with others who bring different kinds of expertise.
 Our vision for the world, where everyone has access to the vaccines they need, depends on a steady supply of great ideas and brilliant science.
 We have much to offer and through collaboration we can achieve so much more.

-For example, more than 90% of the vaccines in our pipeline are being developed in partnership with others.
 We have a long track record of collaborating with governments, healthcare providers, regulators, academic institutions, non-governmental organisations, vaccine producers and other key partners to tackle public health challenges around the world.

 Other business areas